Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Many-hypercube codes

+We start with the definition of the ${[\![ 6,4,2]\!]}$ code.
+The ${[\![ 6,4,2]\!]}$ code is one of the simplest stabilizer codes~\cite{3} and has only two stabilizer generators (check operators): ${S_Z=Z_1 Z_2 Z_3 Z_4 Z_5 Z_6}$ and ${S_X=X_1 X_2 X_3 X_4 X_5 X_6}$, which can detect an $X$ (bit-flip) error and a $Z$ (phase-flip) error, respectively (see Appendix~\ref{gate} for the definitions of elementary gates).
+Its four logical qubits are defined by the following logical $Z$ and $X$ operators:

+Other definitions are possible~\cite{2}, but we use this because of the geometrical interpretation of the code structure using hypercubes explained below.
+By the definition, the logical all-zero state of the ${[\![ 6,4,2]\!]}$ code is the six-qubit Greenberger-Horne-Zeilinger (GHZ) state:

+Therefore, the zero-state encoder of the ${[\![6,4,2]\!]}$ code is given by, e.g., the quantum circuit shown in Fig.~\ref{fig1}A. This can be generalized to an arbitrary-state encoder by adding two CNOT gates, as shown in Fig.~\ref{fig1}B. The logical SWAP gates between the logical qubits 1 and 2, 3 and 4, and (1,2) and (3,4) can also be performed by physical SWAP gates between the physical qubits 1 and 3, 4 and 6, and (1,2,3) and (4,5,6), respectively, as shown in Fig.~\ref{fig1}C. We can also easily find that transversal logical CNOT and Hadamard gates can be performed by transversal physical CNOT and Hadamard (and SWAP) gates, respectively, as shown in Figs.~\ref{fig1}D and \ref{fig1}E.

-Using the ${[\![ 6,4,2]\!]}$ code recursively, e.g., the level-3 C642 is defined as follows.
-Each of physical and encoded qubits is labelled by three integers (corresponding to the level) and denoted by Q with subscripts of the integers.
+Using the ${[\![6,4,2]\!]}$ code recursively, e.g., the level-3 many-hypercube code is defined as follows.
+Each of physical and encoded qubits is labelled by three integers (corresponding to the three levels) and denoted by Q with subscripts of the integers.
 The corresponding operators are also labelled similarly.
-The four level-1 qubits $\{ \mathrm{Q}_{i',j',k}^{(1)} | k=1,\ldots,4 \}$ are encoded into the corresponding six physical qubits $\{ \mathrm{Q}_{i',j',k'} | k'=1,\ldots,6 \}$ ($i',j'=1,\ldots,6$), where the corresponding two stabilizers and logical $Z$ and $X$ operators are defined as follows (see Appendices~\ref{gate} and \ref{C642} for the definitions of elementary gates and the ${[\![ 6,4,2]\!]}$ code, respectively):
+The four level-1 qubits $\{ \mathrm{Q}_{i',j,k}^{(1)} | i'=1,\ldots,4 \}$ are encoded into the corresponding six physical qubits $\{ \mathrm{Q}_{i,j,k} | i=1,\ldots,6 \}$ with the ${[\![6,4,2]\!]}$ code ($j,k=1,\ldots,6$), where the two stabilizers and encoded $Z$ and $X$ operators are defined as follows: